 Don't be too concerned with the version you have.
 The point is to get a bible and read it, even ten minutes a day will change your life, and put you way ahead of folks who perhaps parade it around on the street and in church more than read it.

-I remember a high school student who didn't know how seriously to take the word of God: "So, I just decided to read it for myself, cover to cover."
+I remember a high school student who said she didn't know how seriously to take the word of God: "So, I just decided to read it for myself, cover to cover."
 Would that we all had her intent and ambition!
+And realize that God wants us to take His WORD seriously, just like HE does.

 Most folks, however, best begin with a short book of the New Testament, like First Peter or First John, or if you like gripping stories, the Acts of the Apostles.
 Whatever book you read first, read it right through, even if you have questions and get a little confused.
 Reading it right through will make it way less confusing in the end.
-Then read it again, then ask questions, then start to study, and all the rest.
+Get the big picture- get the story.
+Then read it again, then ask questions, then start to study the details, and all the rest.

 I went bible hunting recently for a twenty-something couple who are up for challenges.
 So it was clear that they needed a bible with which they could wrestle a bit.
 I went to two used book stores, which between them had only one other bible for sale (a King James with microscopic print) and rescued two pristine and weighty NIV Study bibles.